Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

 A player agent controls all actions of a player in a game.

-To implement a player agent, all you need to do is to inherit the abstact class `PlayerAgent` and implement the method `choose_action()`.
+To implement a player agent, all you need to do is to inherit the abstract class `PlayerAgent` and implement the method `choose_action()`.

 A simple example is shown below, the agent implemented choose 3 random cards to